Last Updated on August 17, 2023

 By Jim Ferri

 Some years ago, my wife and I, another couple, and our daughter and son-in-law rented a villa in Tuscany.
-It was about 30 minutes outside of Florence, one of top places to visit in Italy.
+It was about 30 minutes outside of Florence, one of Italy’s top places to visit.

-To this day my wife still says it was the best vacation we ever had.
-And I totally agree.
+To this day, we all still rave about it being the best vacation we have ever had.

-Keep in mind that when renting a villa you’ll have all sorts of options…rentals with a pool, private chef, disabled facilities, domestic help, pet friendly, etc. You can even book a villa for a wedding.
+Remember that when renting a villa, you’ll have all sorts of options…rentals with a pool, private chef, disabled facilities, domestic help, pet friendly, etc. You can even book a villa for a wedding.

-You’ll find a score of companies for renting your dream villa below, along with tips to help in making good choices.
+Below, you’ll find a list of companies that rent your dream villa, along with tips on making good choices.

 The Real Cost of Renting a Villa in Italy

-Although both of our villa stays were luxurious vacations, they didn’t cost a fortune.
-In fact, just the opposite was true – by renting a villa in Italy we saved a lot of money over a luxury hotel.
+Although our villa stays were luxurious vacations, they didn’t cost a fortune.
+In fact, the opposite was true – by renting a villa in Italy, we saved a lot of money compared to staying in a luxury hotel.

-If you do your homework and choose the right villa in Italy, you can enjoy a five-star experience at a three-star cost.
+If you do your homework and choose the suitable villa in Italy, you can enjoy a five-star experience at a three-star cost.

-Yes, the price of a villa may seem high initially, but think of it in terms of cost-per-person, per day.
-Calculate the costs of staying at a hotel of similar quality, including not only the published rate but also all the daily ancillary costs including restaurant meals, resort charges, and taxes, tips to porters, parking fees, etc. (Traveling at any time but the high summer travel season also lowers villa costs).
+Yes, the price of a villa may seem high initially, but think of it in terms of cost per person per day.
+Calculate the costs of staying at a hotel of similar quality, including not only the published rate but also all the daily ancillary costs, including restaurant meals, resort charges, taxes, tips to porters, parking fees, etc. (Traveling at any time but the high summer travel season also lowers villa costs).

 Unique Villa Benefits

-You also get to live just as the locals do, since many villas are located away from the mass-market tourist areas, often located in a residential area of a city or out in the countryside.
+You also get to live just as the locals do since many villas are located away from the mass-market tourist areas, often located in a city’s residential area or out in the countryside.

-In our first villa we were surround by rolling hills covered with vineyards and olive groves with not a single tourist in sight.
-In our second we were in an old residential area of Florence near the river, only a 10-minute walk from the Ponte Vecchio.
+In our first villa, we were surrounded by rolling hills covered with vineyards and olive groves, with not a single tourist in sight.
+In our second, we were in an old residential area of Florence near the river, only a 10-minute walk from the Ponte Vecchio.

-If you rent a villa in Italy as a group, as we did, you’ll likely also find that there’s plenty of space for everyone whether you want to be together or go off alone.
+If you rent a villa in Italy as a group, as we did, you’ll likely also find plenty of space for everyone, whether you want to be together or go off alone.

 Want to take that bowl of pasta and a glass of wine and sit on the wall overlooking the valley as the sun sets?
 Go for it.
-Likewise, if you just want to bury your head in that novel you’re trying to finish, as did my son-in-law by the pool out back while enjoying a fantastic view of the countryside, go for it.
+Likewise, if you just want to bury your head in that novel you’re trying to finish, as did my son-in-law by the pool out back while enjoying a fantastic countryside view, go for it.

 Remember that villas offer plenty of privacy since there aren’t a hundred other guests all about.
-And you’ll never step out of your room and find a housekeeping cart in the hallway.
+And you’ll never leave your room and find a housekeeping cart in the hallway.

-One of the best aspects of villa living, whether in Italy or anywhere worldwide, is that you get to eat whenever and whatever you want.
-Make a trip to the local market or supermarket and put together your feast without worrying about prohibitive hotel restaurant costs.
-We all had a memorable time in the Italian supermarkets in our first villa trip.
+One of the best aspects of villa living, whether in Italy or anywhere worldwide, is that you can eat whenever and whatever you want.
+Make a trip to the local market or supermarket and assemble your feast without worrying about prohibitive hotel restaurant costs.

-Last year, during our city experience, we did just the opposite and delighted in eating in as many restaurants as possible, including the well-known Trattoria Zà Zà.
+Our villa trips were filled with unique experiences.
+On our first trip, we all loved exploring the Italian supermarkets.
+Last year, during our city experience, we savored the opportunity to dine in as many restaurants as possible, including the renowned Trattoria Zà Zà.

-Another evening we did take-out from a crowded and popular pizzeria we noticed down the block, and then ate our pies in the Renaissance splendor of our palazzo dining room.
+Another evening, we took out from a crowded and popular pizzeria we noticed down the block and then ate our pies in the Renaissance splendor of our palazzo dining room.

 Look At the Add-Ons for Any Villa Rentals

 You don’t need to plan it all alone, however.
-Some companies such as Select Italy can put the entire package together for you and custom design your entire vacation.
+Some companies, such as Select Italy, can assemble the entire package for you and custom-design your vacation.

-The benefit is that you have knowledgeable people on the ground in Italy doing all the legwork to help you fulfill your dream.
+The benefit is that knowledgeable people are on the ground in Italy doing all the legwork to help you fulfill your dream.
 All you have to do is show up.

 Day Trips From Your Villa

-Although we were out in the countryside, there was no lack of things for us to do together, or in two groups.
+Although we were out in the countryside, there was a good amount of things for us to do together or in two groups.
 (This will, of course, involve you renting a car).
-One day we toured the Chianti region, stopping in the ancient town of Greve in Chianti, once the center of the wine trade.
+We toured the Chianti region one day, stopping in the ancient town of Greve in Chianti, once the center of the wine trade.

-Another day we went from Florence to Rome by train.
-Also to tiny Vinci, the home of Leonardo, on another.
+On another day, we went by train from Florence to Rome.
+Another day, we drove to tiny Vinci, the home of Leonardo.
 During our city trip to Florence last Thanksgiving, we took the train to Venice for the day.

-We did have help though.
-In our villa, there were two thick books that had pages of comments from previous guests.
-They recommended where to go and gave suggestions on great restaurants about the countryside.
+We did have help, though.
+In our villa, there were two thick books with pages of comments from previous guests.
+They recommended where to go and gave suggestions on great restaurants in the countryside.
 Many even suggested good supermarkets to stock up on supplies, etc. It was a goldmine of information.
 By the way, we all enjoyed our visits to the supermarket.

 Renting a Villa in Italy: The Basics